WycliffeDan/silid-implicit-archive/README.md

 This client app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The server app uses `express` and was scrounged from ruined heap of a now forgotten app with the exact same purpose.
+The server app uses `express` and was scrounged from the ruined heap of a now forgotten app with the exact same purpose.

 ## Server